Jaymon/chef-cookbooks/environ/README.md

 Using the environ resource will also set `ENVIRONMENT_VARIABLE_NAME` in the Ruby environment, so it would be available in Ruby's `ENV` variable.
 See [here](https://github.com/customink-webops/magic_shell) and [here](http://stackoverflow.com/questions/6284517/how-can-you-use-a-chef-recipe-to-set-an-environment-variable) for more details.

+## Tips

+### Passing in a raw value

+By default, Environ will escape each value so you don't have to worry about manually escaping things like Ampersands and equal signs.
+This is really handy, but sometimes you might want the raw value to make it all the way to the box, you can do that by setting a special comment above the value:

+    # environ.raw
+    FOO='$([ -n "$FOO" ] && echo $FOO || echo bar)'

+The above snippet will pass the unescaped string to the environ and so any time the file is sourced that code will be run and a value will be set for FOO.

 ## Platform

 Ubuntu 12.04, nothing else has been tested